george-hawkins/pololu-romi-jetbot/pi-camera-notes.md

 Let's start straight in on setting up `raspivid` to stream on the Pi:

-    $ raspivid -v -n -t 0 -md 6 -w 640 -h 480 -fps 42 -fli auto -vf -l -o tcp://0.0.0.0:9090
+    $ raspivid -v -n -t 0 -md 5 -w 1640 -h 922 -fps 20 -fli auto -vf -l -o tcp://0.0.0.0:9090

 Options:

 * `-v` - verbose.
 * `-n` - disable preview window.
 * `-t 0` - start capturing immediately.
-* `-md 6 -w 640 -h 480` - mode 6 with width and height set to match the sensor mode.
+* `-md 5 -w 1640 -h 922` - mode 5 with width and height set to match the sensor mode.
-* `-fps 42` - frames-per-second matching the lower range of mode 6.
+* `-fps 20` - frames-per-second matching the mid range of mode 6.
 * `-vf` - vertical flip (if you appear upside-down).
 * `-fli auto` - avoid flicker.
 * `-l -o tcp://0.0.0.0:9090` - listen for TCP connections on port 9090.

 See the Picamera [hardware page](https://picamera.readthedocs.io/en/release-1.12/fov.html) for the list of modes and diagrams of what this means it terms of FoV (which the otherwise comprehensive Raspberry Pi [camera documentation](https://www.raspberrypi.org/documentation/raspbian/applications/camera.md) doesn't have).
-The width and height here correspond to mode 6 on the V1 camera, on the newer V2 camera the corresponding mode would be `-md 7 -w 640 -h 480`.
+The width and height here correspond to mode 5 on the V2 camera module.

 On the local machine:

+    $ sudo apt install mplayer
     $ mplayer -nolirc -fps 200 -demuxer h264es ffmpeg://tcp://raspberrypi.local:9090

 Usually I use VLC but it introduces a significant lag.
 To see this restart the Pi side and instead of `mplayer` use: